Danny Wolf: National team career

 While born in the United States, because Wolf is Jewish he was able to become an Israeli naturalized citizen, and thus to compete for Team Israel.
-In his first national-level competition, Wolf represented Israel at the 2023 FIBA U20 European Championship in Greece.
-While playing for Israel’s national under-20 team, he averaged 17.7 points (second in the tournament), a tournament-high 12 rebounds, 2.7 assists and 1.3 blocks per game (ninth); leading team Israel to a second-place silver medal, and recognized for his stellar play by being named to the all-tournament team.
+In his first international competition, Wolf represented Israel at the 2023 FIBA U20 European Championship in Greece.
+He averaged 17.7 points (second in the tournament), a tournament-high 12 rebounds, 2.7 assists and 1.3 blocks per game (ninth), leading Israel to a silver medal.
+Wolf was named to the all-tournament team.